GuilinDev/peerReviewAlgo/bq.md

 I remember last time I was building one plugin in the network monitoring system, my original schedule is one week, but my manager suddenly sent me an email said that he needs to show a demo to a customer two days later.
 One core feature of the demo is the authentication and notification function.
 So I was asked to realize the function before two days deadline.
 If I still follow the original schedule, I definitely can not finish that.
 My original schedule is to let the notification function generate rules automatically based on dynamic data.
 But I can not finish that in such a short time.
 So I figured out another temporary solution with my manager, is to make it a hard coding notification temporarily, to preset all the parameters and processes.
 If you run it, it will behave like generating rules automatically, so for the demo, the customer will have exactly the same experience.
 And I can also finish that before deadline.
 After that, I can make it real automation.
 If I couldn’t finish tasks before deadline, I will discuss with my colleagues, to discuss whether we have some buffer time, at the same time trying to figure out a way that can improve the efficiency and If necessary, I will work overtime to keep working on the task, at least to mocking the core features.
 After all, finishing the task with high quality as soon as possible is what we want.
 I’ll never sacrifice the user/customer experience or the quality of the product because of that.
 User/Customer experience is always the most important.
 I must make sure that the product I am gonna deliver is qualified.
 I can sacrifice my own time to try to finish the tasks.
 If I still can not finish the tasks, I will communicate with customers and related people, to tell them why and earn their trust.
 At the same time, we will try our best to finish the tasks as soon as possible.

-## How Do You Handle Conflict in the Workplace?

-Dealing with conflict is never easy but I will do is to make sure I tackle it head on quickly, it is the key to success.
-A few months ago, I was leading a a team who had been tasked with solving network monitoring plugin in some software we were designing for a client.
-Another software team was working on a parallel program of devops that was intended to eventually intertwine with our program.
-At one point, one of the senior members of the second team sent an email out accusing us of intentionally delaying their program so they could have extra time to finish their work by integrating our feature in new release.
-Rather than send a retaliatory email out, and escalate the conflict further, I invited him out for lunch.
-We sat down and talked about our two programs we were developing, and I had him walk me through his project and how it worked.
-I then showed him what we were doing and how the two programs would eventually overlap.
-During this process we realized that our work had set his team back, but that it was simply a result of the testing process we were doing.
-Once he realized it was an accident and in no way malicious, he relaxed, and we set about coming up with a schedule that would allow us to test our end without stalling out work on his end.
-We also inform our manager to let him know the problems and our solutions, this can make my manager life easier on high level scope in case in future he came across the similar situations among his team members.
-Now when I work on parallel programs, I try to make it a point to seek out the other teams' progress too, and discuss game plans before the releases.

 ## What Would You Do if Someone Continues to Take Credit for Your Work?
 I’ll show my teammate that I’ll be fair to him, despite his actions.
 I will publicly give him credit for his own ideas, in hopes that he’ll start acknowledging me too.